San Francisco & Oakland Spinal Cord Injuries

 Monetary Damages

-For 2013, the NSCISC estimates that the first year costs for a high tetraplegia injury (involving C-1 to C-4 vertebrae) is $1,044,197.
+For 2013, the NSCISC estimated that the first-year costs for a high tetraplegia injury (involving C-1 to C-4 vertebrae) are $1,044,197.
 This amount represents the health care and living expenses associated with assisting the individual.
-This does not include any loss wages or benefits.
+This does not include any loss of wages or benefits.
 Each subsequent year the annual cost for this type of injury is estimated to be $181,328.
-The lifetime costs for someone injured at the age of 25 is $4,633,137.
+The lifetime cost for someone injured at the age of 25 is $4,633,137.
 Again, this is just the out-of-pocket expenses associated with caring for an individual with this type of injury.
-This does not include emotional distress, loss wages, or the like.
+This does not include emotional distress, loss of wages, or the like.

-The NSCISC estimates that the first year costs for incomplete motor functionality at any level is $340,787.
+The NSCISC estimates that the first-year cost for incomplete motor functionality at any level is $340,787.
 Each subsequent year the annual cost for this type of injury is estimated to be $41,393.
-The lifetime costs for someone injured at the age of 25 is $1,547,858.
+The lifetime cost for someone injured at the age of 25 is $1,547,858.

 Evaluating Whether You Have A Legal Claim